Philippine Centennial: Branding

 Aklanon songwriter-composer Dante Beriong composed the Philippine Centennial theme song, "Mabuhay Ka Pilipino".
+The song was also performed by the several OPM artists on The ABS-CBN Worldwide Celebration of the New Millennium in December 31, 1999.

 Expo Pilipino

 The Philippine National Centennial Exposition, a world's fair featuring the Philippines' culture and history was held as part of the commemorations.
 The site of the exhibition was built at the Clark Special Economic Zone in Pampanga.

 The project for the exhibition's facilities was riddled with graft and bidding irregularities.
 President Fidel V. Ramos as a result was implicated in a political scandal, which was known as the Expo scam.

 National flag and observances

 The shade of blue of the Flag of the Philippines has been a subject of debate by historians.
 American blue (navy blue) has been used for the flag prior to 1998, with a lighter blue (Oriental blue) used briefly during the presidency of Ferdinand Marcos from 1985 to 1986.
 Royal Blue was codified as the official shade of blue of the Philippine flag in 1998 through Republic Act No. 8491 signed on February 12, 1998.

 President Fidel V. Ramos issued Executive Order No 179 in 1994 which mandates the observance of National Flag Days from May 28 to June 12 every year.
 All establishments are therefore obliged to display the Philippine flag from sunrise to sunset on those dates.